Social Prescribing

 First Contact Physiotherapist

-The First Contact Physiotherapists can assess patients with:
+The First Contact Physiotherapists can assess patients (aged 18 and over) with:

 • Soft tissue